bandrami/shakespeare-org/README.md

 # shakespeare-markdown
-Shakespeare's plays and sonnets in markdown format
+Shakespeare's plays and sonnets in org-mode format